Don’t Believe Everything You Read About Flu Deaths

 In 2001, a year in which death certificates listed 257 Americans as having died of flu, only 18 were positively identified as real flu.
 The other 239 were simply assumed to be the flu and most likely had few real flu strains among them.

 “U.S. data on influenza deaths are a mess,” states a 2005 article in the British Medical Journal entitled “Are U.S. flu death figures more PR than science?”
 This article takes issue with the 36,000 flu-death figure commonly claimed, and with describing “influenza/pneumonia” as the seventh leading cause of death in the U.S.

 “But why are flu and pneumonia bundled together?” the article asks.
 “Is the relationship so strong or unique to warrant characterizing them as a single cause of death?”

 The article’s answer is NO. Most pneumonia deaths are unrelated to influenza.
 For example, “stomach acid suppressing drugs are associated with a higher risk of community-acquired pneumonia, but such drugs and pneumonia are not compiled as a single statistic,” explained Dr. David Rosenthal, director of Harvard University Health Services.
 “People don’t necessarily die, per se, of the [flu] virus — the viraemia.
 What they die of is a secondary pneumonia.”

 Pneumonia, according to the American Lung Association, has more than 30 different causes, influenza being but one of them.
-The CDC itself acknowledges the slim relationship, saying “only a small proportion of deaths… only 8.5 per cent of all pneumonia and influenza deaths [are] influenza-related.”
+A recent study by BMC Med also acknowledges the slim relationship, saying “only a small proportion of deaths… only 8.5 per cent of all pneumonia and influenza deaths [are] influenza-related.”

 So how why does the CDC claim all 80,000 deaths last season were from the flu?
 Something seems off…